texas electricity price trends 2024

 3. Supply & Demand.
 Texas’ demand for electricity has increased almost 20% in the last 5 years.
 That’s driven by population growth, increased manufacturing and data processing centers, and weather.
 On the supply side, Texas voters approved $7.2 billion in low interest loans from the PUCT to entice new gas-fired generation.
 But building such resources can take years.
 Most new generation in 2024 will come from solar and battery storage.

 4. Weather Patterns.
 2023 was the second-hottest year on record for Texas.
+2024 is projected to be extremely hot with a high chance of hurricanes this summer.
 Plus we’ve had a pattern of winter storms since 2021.
 Texas weather extremes drive higher electricity prices in summer and winter.

 5. Changing Generation Mix.
 Wind and solar now provide nearly 1/3 of our power.
 This lower cost electricity generation pushes wholesale prices down, but transmission costs to get the power to population centers could increase delivery fees.